Impact of Buybacks on Income Investors

 The problem: Some companies boost short-term EPS through buybacks while underinvesting in R&D, infrastructure, or competitive positioning.
 The stock looks good until competitive deterioration becomes obvious.

-The durable lesson: Buybacks should come from excess capital—cash remaining after necessary investment.
+The rule that survives: Buybacks should come from excess capital—cash remaining after necessary investment.
 Buybacks that cannibalize investment create short-term gain and long-term pain.

 Evaluating Buyback-Heavy Stocks (Practical Framework)